If you suffer from stubborn yeast infections, chances are you’ve come across the candida diet.

 Does the candida diet work?

-There's no real evidence to suggest that limiting your sugar intake can help reduce the risk of Candida overgrowth or VVC/RVVC.
+There's no real evidence to suggest that limiting your sugar intake can help reduce the risk of Candida overgrowth or recurrent yeast infections.
 However, there hasn't been much research done on the topic, so it's hard to say for sure whether the candida diet is effective.

-Nevertheless, cutting back on added sugar can still have health benefits, but it's important to be careful when making dietary changes.
-A strict diet like the candida diet can be particularly problematic for individuals with disordered eating, diabetes, or those who are pregnant or breastfeeding.
+Nevertheless, following a healthy diet and cutting back on added sugar can still have health benefits, but it's important to be careful when making dietary changes.
+A strict diet like the candida diet can be particularly problematic for individuals with eating disorders, diabetes, or those who are pregnant or breastfeeding.

 You should consult your primary care provider before trying the candida diet, or any other drastic dietary plan that cuts out whole food groups.

-The most substantial evidence supporting the candida diet comes from anecdotal proof and word of mouth.
-Until more research is conducted to determine whether a high-sugar diet is linked to Candida overgrowth or VVC/RVVC, the effectiveness of this diet remains uncertain.
+The most solid evidence supporting the candida diet comes from anecdotal proof and word of mouth.
+Until more research is conducted to determine whether a high-sugar diet is linked to Candida growth or VVC/RVVC, the effectiveness of this diet remains uncertain.